A PDF Copy of the Club Rules can be downloaded HERE

 1. RUNNING OF MODELS

-3.1.
-Members shall ensure that no litter is left behind after club meetings.
+3.1 Members must ensure that no Litter is left behind after club meetings.

-3.2 Every effort shall be made to maintain good relations with the Rangers of Belhus Woods Country Park.
+3.2 every effort shall be made to maintain good relations with the rangers and staff of Belhus woods Country park

 3.4 Every effort shall be made by all members of the club to act at all times with decorum and shall not bring the club into any form of disrepute.